boomnak/fse/lib/README.md

   style in Lua, with a multitude of functions relating mainly to the usage of tables as lists or dictionaries.

+* Serpent

+  Serpent is a library that serializes Lua tables.
+It is used to generate save files.

 * Simple Tiled Implementation (STI)

   STI is a library that allows the loading and drawing of maps created with the